-These migrants are aware of the implications of their actions, but they are desperate and some are in fear of their well-being.
+These migrants are of their actions, but they are desperate and some are in fear of their well-being.
 At the risk of my friend labeling me xenophobic again, America cannot let these people into the country unless they go through an established process.

 I recognize the thoughts in this paragraph may come across as harsh and judgmental.
 Nonetheless, no foreigner is entitled to U.S. citizenship.
-Yet by their actions of uprooting themselves and trekking across another country, they appear to believe they are somehow entitled to gain entry to this country.
-Else, why would they risk such a perilous journey?
+Yet by their actions of uprooting breath if you re-read the themselves and trekking across another country, risk such a perilous journey?
+If they are granted entrance ahead of those who have been waiting in the legitimate immigrants' queue; if they violate America's rules of law, this news will get back to Central

-If they are granted entrance ahead of those who have been waiting in the legitimate immigrants' queue; if they violate America's rules of law, this news will get back to Central America.
+America.
 The result?
-Form a caravan, trek your way northward, and come on in.
+Form a caravan, trek vour way northward, and Postscript come on in.

-To my friend in DC who labeled me as xenophobic: Gradual immigration into another culture allows time for acculturation, for assimilation, for accommodation to dissimilar ways of life.
+To my friend in D.C. who labeled me as xenophobic: Gradual immigration into another culture allows time for acculturation, for assimilation, for accommodation to dissimilar ways of life.
 Mass immigration leads to the balkanization of a nation.
-Thus, I respond to my friend: Read up on history---the current strife in Europe as the most recent example---then get back to me about your characterization of my character.
+Thus, I respond to my friend: Read up on history - the current strife in Europe as the most recent example - then get back to me about your characterization of my character.